 The Department of Philosophy is home to an energetic and friendly community of philosophers, which continues to expand with the appointment of many new staff members.
-These include three new Birmingham fellows (Justin Clarke-Doane, Nick Jones and Jeremy Williams), one new lecturer (Alex Silk), one new Professor (Ian Rumfitt) and seven new Distinguished Research Professors (Paul Boghossian, Hartry Field, Kit Fine, Alison Jagger, Stephen Neale, Susanna Siegel and Ralph Wedgwood), all of whom teach and supervise our postgraduate students.
-And there are more appointments to follow.
+These include Birmingham fellows (Nick Jones and Jeremy Williams), three new lecturers (Elizabeth Miller, Alex Silk and Scott Wisor), one new Reader (Hanna Pickard) one new Professor (Ian Rumfitt) and seven new Distinguished Research Professors (Paul Boghossian, Hartry Field, Kit Fine, Alison Jaggar, Stephen Neale, Susanna Siegel and Ralph Wedgwood), all of whom teach and supervise our postgraduate students.

 Our staff produce world-leading research in all core areas of contemporary philosophy and in a number of speciality areas.
 Given our wide range of philosophical expertise, we are in a position to provide first-rate teaching and supervision in traditional subjects as well as in a great variety of more topical and interdisciplinary areas, such as global ethics and philosophy of psychology.

 To explore our research and range of supervision, please follow the links on the left.

 We offer a large choice of postgraduate degree programmes: